-In the context of Copernicus re-analyses for Europe and the Arctic, a European setup, CERRA, has been prepared for operations and been shown to be an improvement with respect to its predecessor UERRA.
-The CARRA (Copernicus Arctic Regional Re-Analysis) setup for the Arctic has entered operations.
+In the context of Copernicus re-analyses for Europe and the Arctic, a European setup, CERRA, has been prepared for operations and been shown to be an improvement with respect to its predecessor UERRA, The CARRA (Copernicus Arctic Regional Re-Analysis) setup for the Arctic has entered operations.
+Experimentation is continuing with several options aimed at improving the standard 3D-Var setup: EDA with observational or random B-matrix perturbations, and large scale mixing through a Jk operator.
+These studies will later be re-evaluated for 4D-Var.

 A2: Development, operationalization and optimization of flow-dependent data assimilation methods.
-There have been two main objectives in this area: prepare 4D-Var for operational use, and, for the longer term, continue the development and start deployment of (hybrid) ensemble assimilation methods.
-The 4D-Var objective has been achieved as intended.
-Many longer runs and case studies have been performed with multi-incremental 4D-Var with different combinations of high-resolution observations, in order to test the best settings for this system.
-Tests have shown that the use a larger than default extension zone (200-300km) in the minimization step (in order to better represent horizontal error correlations in the assimilation) gives more realistic results.
-The use of multi-incremental 4D-Var has been enabled for the full set of observations which can be used in the Harmonie 3D-Var, and impact assessment experiments with adding progressively all these observation types have been performed for several domains.
-Optimal settings have also been derived for the choices for outer loops and resolutions, time windows, control variables, etc. (Barkmeijer et al. 2020).
-4D-Var was shown to outperform 3D-Var consistently in meteorological terms, and also to be able to make better use of observations.
+There are two main objectives in this area: prepare 4D-Var for operational use, and, for the longer term, continue the development and start deployment of (hybrid) ensemble assimilation methods.

+Longer runs and case studies have been performed with multi-incremental 4D-Var with different combinations of high-resolution observations, in order to test the optimal settings for this system.
+SMHI has built in the option to run 4D-Var with a larger extension zone (200-300km) in the minimization than default, to better represent horizontal error correlations in the data assimilation.
+This larger E-zone is only applied in the minimization, and not for the forecast model, where it is not needed.
+Tests have shown that a larger extension zone in the minimization step gives more realistic results.

-The 4D-Var computational performance has been improved to achieve an operationally affordable setup.
-The MPI parallelization of the code has been enhanced, and efforts on a more effective OpenMP parallelization are ongoing.
-Studies with single, double and mixed precision setups have shown that much of the 4D-Var code can be run at single precision, reducing computational costs by ~30%.
-In 2021, 4D-Var will be implemented in Harmonie-Arome and enter operations.
+With a relatively limited set of observations, 3-hourly multiple outer loop 4D-Var has already shown a better performance than 3-hourly 3D-Var, at affordable cost.
+The use of 4D-Var has now been enabled for the full set of observations which can be used in the Harmonie 3D-Var, and impact assessment experiments with adding progressively all these observation types are ongoing for several domains.

-4D-Var has also been tested in the nowcasting range.
-In near-real-time runs with multi-incremental 4D-Var in nowcasting mode, hourly 3D-Var, hourly 4D-Var and 4D-Var with overlapping windows are now being intercompared.
-Several adaptations (a correction for a recently discovered wrong use of LBC data and the introduction of control of LBC at the beginning of the time window) have been made to further improve the 4D-Var performance in the first few hours of the forecast.
-At a later stage, it is intended to test 4D-Var also at higher (750m/90L) resolution.
+In near-real-time runs of multi-incremental 4D-Var in nowcasting mode, hourly 3D-Var, hourly 4D-Var and 4D-Var with overlapping windows are now being intercompared.
+Two new adaptations, a correction for a recently discovered wrong use of LBC data and the introduction of control of LBC at the beginning of the time window, should further improve the 4D-Var performance in the first few hours of the forecast.
+It is planned to implement 4D-Var in Cy43h2.2 and make it available for operations by the end of 2020.
+Later, it is intended to test 4D-Var also at high (750m) resolution.